DCowboy/Star-Game/Attributions.md

 ## From OpenGameArt.com
 ##### Scorpio

-- Ship construction kits 1 and 2 (modified into ships and space stations currently)
+- Ship construction kits 1 and 2 (assembled into ships and space stations currently)
 - stars from construction kit 1
 - nebulae from construction kit 1